alanyongy/tft-matchup-predictor/README.md

 > </details>

 ### 2. Indicating Possible Matchups
+*Determining the possible opponents and displaying a visual indicator on them in real time.*
 > <details>
 > <summary>Expand</summary>
 >
 > ## Step 1: Update Dead Players
 >
-> As part of the process of reading names in [Section 1](#1-reading-the-player-listing-sidebar), the program checks whether each player is still alive.
+> As part of the process of reading names in [Section 1](#1-reading-the-player-list), the program checks whether each player is still alive.
 >
 > This is determined by checking if their health is `0`, which is visually indicated by the following image found just to the right of the anchor:
 >